Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 When Nuada got back to the throne, the Fomorians came for revenge.
 Balor, the king of the Fomorians, killed Nuada.
 In return, Lugh managed to kill Balor and avenge the death of his king.

 The Tuatha de Danann gained the upper hand thanks to Lugh.
 He became the second king after Nuada.
-People of his race trusted him for bringing them the justice they longed for.
+People of his race trusted him to bring them the justice they longed for.

 Brigid, the Goddess of Fire and Sun

-She was one of the Tuatha de Danann; she was also the goddess of fire and sun.
-Her connection to the flame escorted her depiction to always involve red flaming hair.
+She was one of the Tuatha de Danann and the goddess of fire and sun.
+Her connection to the flame always makes her depiction involve red flaming hair.
 Some legends professed that her face was half pretty and half heinous.

-We are not sure what implication her face gives; however, her depiction involved two different scenarios.
-One of them was the pretty goddess that everyone worshipped, hence her half pretty face.
-The other illustration was connecting her with the Banshee; the wailing woman at funerals.
+We are unsure what implication her face gives; however, her depiction involves two scenarios.
+One was the pretty goddess everyone worshipped.
+Hence, her half-pretty face—the other illustration connects with the Bee, the wailing woman at funerals.
 So, the latter illustration explains.

-Gaelic Ireland and the Celts, in general, perceived wars as a sacred element that showed their worth.
-Being a warrior was as being among the top social layers of the society.
-Thus, the Gaelic history had always emphasized wars and worshipped such gods and goddesses.
+Gaelic Ireland and the Celts generally perceived wars as a sacred element that showed their worth.
+Being a warrior was like being among the top social layers of society.
+Thus, Gaelic history had always emphasized wars and worshipped such gods and goddesses.
 Goddess Brigid, like all of the Tuatha de Danann, possessed many superpowers.
-Among those powers, she had the ability to heal and provide fertility.
+Among those powers, she could heal and provide fertility.

 Transforming from Goddess Brigid to Saint Brigid